mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

     that appears in Django
     because Django started
     as a project
-    out a newspaper in Kansas.
+    out of a newspaper in Kansas.
     A slug is a string that can include characters, numbers, dashes, and underscores.

-Given those converter definitions, let's compare to some URLs!
+Given those converter definitions, let's compare against some URLs!

 * `https://www.acme.com/blog/2020/urls-lead-way/` - MATCH!
 * `https://www.acme.com/blog/twenty-twenty/urls-lead-way/` - NOPE.